rxg90/db_connectors/README.md

 # db_connectors
-Test different ways to upload any kind of structured data using Python and then clean data using SQL.
+Test different ways to upload any kind of structured data using Python/SQL and then clean data using SQL.

+Python:
-1. DB connection using Pandas and SQL Alchemy.
+1. DB connection using pyodbc(MS SQL).
+2. Run queries using pandas.

+SQL:
+1. Use my local DB.
-2. DB connection using psycopg2.
+2. 2.
+Import file using BULK INSERT command.
-3. DB connection using generators.
+3. Clean files